Politics of Germany: History

+Before 1945

 Before 1998

 Beginning with the election of Konrad Adenauer in 1949, the Federal Republic of Germany had Christian Democratic chancellors for 20 years until a coalition between the Social Democrats and the Liberals took over.
 From 1982, Christian Democratic leader Helmut Kohl was chancellor in a coalition with the Liberals for 16 years.
 In this period fell the reunification of Germany, in 1990: the German Democratic Republic joined the Federal Republic.
 In the former GDR's territory, five Länder (states) were established or reestablished.
 The two parts of Berlin united as one "Land" (state).

 The political system of the Federal Republic remained more or less unchanged.
 Specific provisions for the former GDR territory were enabled via the unification treaty between the Federal Republic and the GDR prior to the unification day of 3 October 1990.
 However, Germany saw in the following two distinct party systems: the Green party and the Liberals remained mostly West German parties, while in the East the former socialist state party, now called The Left Party, flourished along with the Christian Democrats and Social Democrats.